 Sustainability of Economic Thought, 7.5 credits (elective)

-As an alternative to the elective courses, other courses on advanced level in social science or arts will be offered.
+As an alternative to the elective courses, other courses on advanced level in social science or arts will be offered at Uppsala University.

 The teaching methods vary between the different partner universities.
 The teaching method at Uppsala is seminar-based.
-On a seminar, you present your ideas and discuss with your classmates regarding a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
+On a seminar, you present your ideas and discuss with your classmates regarding a course book or other study material that you are required to read before the seminar.
+The teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills.
 All the students are expected to be active participants in all forms of discussions.

 The positive implications of the programme are many and multifarious.
 One example is the fact that each of the partner universities offers a language training so that you will get to learn and practice at least one of the languages: Spanish, Dutch, Swedish, German or Japanese.
 The mobility periods are critical to the learning outcomes as they provide students with exposure to cutting edge teaching, research and practice across Europe and the globe.